weblancaster/my-cpp-studies/README.md

-my-cpp-studies
+My C++ studies
 ==============

-Starting my studies in C++
+With the quote "first do it, then do it right, then do it better" I'm applying to my studies in C++.